fraction/flumedb-delete/README.md

 as long as they pass the filter.
 The filter checks whether the message author is `"bob"`, and only appends messages that do *not* have that author.

-To completely delete content from flumedb, it may be wise to make sure that all views are regenerated as well. **This module does not regenerate views**.
 If being used with Scuttlebutt, **this module does not delete blobs**.

 ## Install